 Working Out in Your Apartment HomeThe apartment workout is ideal for so many reasons: it’s convenient, safe, and gives you a new appreciation for your space.
 Your living area can be a Netflix screening room, an office command center, AND a full body gym all in one!
 Just move that coffee table an inch or two, queue up your TV or laptop to a workout video, roll out your mat and let the endorphins flow.
 There are so many free resources out there for yoga, pilates, strength training and cardio.
 Here are a few of our go to’s.

-YMCA 360 offers dozens of short workouts ranging from 5 minutes to a full hour.
-Most hit that barely 30 minutes sweet spot though, so you can break a sweat and feel good about yourself during your at-home lunch break.
-Choose from Bootcamp with Monica (a HIIT class), Bootcamp with Jennifer (Body Blitz), and much more.
-The levels are mostly intermediate, and each video details what kind of equipment, if any, is necessary.
+YMCA 360 offers dozens of short workouts on their YouTube channel.
+Most hit that barely 20 minutes sweet spot though, so you can break a sweat and feel good about yourself during your at-home lunch break.
+Start with the Bootcamp - Beginners track with chair and small weight exercises, or do the Barre track with different leg toning exercises.
+There's also a track geared towards Active Older Adults.
+Each video details what kind of equipment, if any, is necessary.

 For a Short, High Impact Workout with HIIT and Circuit Training